promptpirate/4chan-webm-maker-pro/README.md

 A handy little script that automates most steps involved in creating webm's for the 4chan imageboard.
 It automatically respects 4chan's filesize limitation for webm's and calculates optimal settings for maximum quality.
 A five year old could make webm's with this.

 Updates included now are
-1 - Ffmpeg is updated
+1 - Ffmpeg is updated.
 2 - You can pick if you want audio or not

 Updates planned are;
-1 - Batch splitting larger files into webms instead of trying to convert/compress, so instead of a conversion failing or the size being too large, it'll cap each part of the video at the maximum filesize for 4chan and make as many as needed.
+Batch splitting larger files into webms instead of trying to convert/compress, so instead of a conversion failing or the size being too large, it'll cap each part of the video at the maximum filesize for 4chan and make as many as needed, and a script to batch convert webms  into mp4 files so they can be uploaded on places like X

 Features
 --------